Basildon and the surrounding areas

 Bathroom Heating, Lighting and Furniture

 Our plumbers are gas safe registered engineers and can fit any style of heating in your bathroom.
 This includes radiators and underfloor heating (the ultimate heating for any bathroom).
-Nothing beats getting out the bath or shower and stepping onto a warm floor.
+Nothing beats getting out of the bath or shower and stepping onto a warm floor.

 We Can Fit The Following Radiators